--v Outputs the utility version information. -h host Indicates which host to use. -5 Changes the ownership of an Implementation Repository entry. -d Modifies the ACL on a directory, allowing you to add (+) or remove (-) a user or group from the list of directory owners.
+- ∿ Outputs the utility version information. -h host Indicates which host to use. -s Changes the ownership of an Implementation Repository entry. -d Modifies the ACL on a directory, allowing you to add (+) or remove (-) a user or group from the list of directory owners.

 Only the current owner of an Implementation Repository entry has the right to change its ownership.
 An Implementation Repository directory can have more than one owner.
 An ownership ACL is associated with each directory in the Implementation Repository, and this ACL can be modified to give certain users or groups ownership rights on a directory.
 Only a user on an ownership ACL has the right to modify the ACL.

-Note: Spaces are significant in this command.
+Spaces are significant in this command.
 Spaces must exist between an option and its argument, and on either side of the + or - that follows a directory.

+Orbix Java supports the pseudo-group all which, when added to an ACL, grants access to all callers.

+dumpconfig

-Orbix Java supports the pseudo-group all which, when added to an ACL, grants access to all callers. dumpconfig The dumpconfig utility outputs the values of the configuration variables used by Orbix, and the location of the Orbix configuration files in your system.
+The dumpconfig utility outputs the values of the configuration variables used by Orbix, and the location of the Orbix configuration files in your system.
 It also reports if there are any syntax errors in your configuration files.

+dumpconfig [-v]

+killitj

-Syntax dumpconfig [-v] Options -v Outputs the utility version information. killitj The killitj utility kills (stops) a running server process.
-Syntax killitj [-v] [-h host] [-m marker] server_name Options -v Outputs the utility version information. -h host Kills a server on a specific machine. -m Specifies a marker value to identify a specific object, or set of objects, to which the killitj utility applies.
-Where there is more than one server process, use the marker lsitj
+The killitj utility kills (stops) a running server process.

+killitj [-v] [-h host] [-m marker] server_name

+-h host Kills a server on a specific machine.

+-m Specifies a marker value to identify a specific object, or set of objects, to which the killitj utility applies.

 Where there is more than one server process, use the marker parameter to select between different processes.
-You must specify the -m marker parameter when killing a process in the unshared mode.
+You must specify the $^{-m}$ marker parameter when killing a process in the unshared mode.